Introduction

 Advantages:

 • Accessibility: A cloud-based system means a provider has access to information through a device at an office or from home, while also traveling.
-It’s most convenient for telehealth providers.
+It is most convenient for telehealth providers.

-• Cost-Effective: There’s little to no investment for a cloud-based system upfront because no hardware needs to be set up within an office to serve a patient’s medical data and a small practice has easier estimation of their monthly charges through the subscription method.
+• Cost-Effective: There is little to no upfront investment in a cloud-based system because no hardware needs to be set up in an office to serve a patient’s medical data and a small practice has easier estimation of their monthly charges through the subscription method.

 Considerations: